grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

 <!-- at the same level now. :-/ -->
 ## Using xk6 to build a k6 binary

-You might have found a neat k6 extension on the [Ecosystem page](/ecosystem) or on [GitHub](https://github.com/topics/xk6) and wish to use it in your tests.
+You might have found a neat k6 extension on the [Extensions page](/extensions) or on [GitHub](https://github.com/topics/xk6) and wish to use it in your tests.
 Great!
 The process is relatively simple and we're working on simplifying it further for end users.